Mathieu-Marthe/Design-Phishing-Email-Simulation/README.md

 Your manager wants you to lead Mastercard’s next phishing simulation campaign.
 This is an awesome opportunity for you to step up and show what you can do.

-The first step is to create the fake phishing email to use in the simulation.

-You’ve just seen what an ‘obvious fake’ looks like, so it’s important to make yours contextual and believable to increase the likelihood of an employee clicking on the phishing link.
+The first step is to create the fake phishing email to use in the simulation. it’s important to make yours contextual and believable to increase the likelihood of an employee clicking on the phishing link.

 ### Improve the phishing email